flutter/website/src/development/tools/devtools/memory.md

 **Expand All**
 : Expand all nodes in the tree table.

-### Analysis and Snapshots
+### Analysis and snapshots

-All Analyses and Snapshots are displayed in a table tree:
+All Analyses and snapshots are displayed in a table tree:

 ![Two Tabs Memory Actions]({{site.url}}/assets/images/docs/tools/devtools/memory_table_tree_view.png){:width="100%"}